woossi0/suite/docs/geoexplorer/src/workspace.rst

 .. |addlayer2| image:: images/button_addlayer.png
               :align: bottom

 The :guilabel:`Base Maps` folder contains base, or background, layers.
-A base layer will always be drawn beneath all other :guilabel:`Overlay` layers.
+A base layer will always be drawn beneath all other :guilabel:`Overlays` layers.
 Although only one base layer can be active at any time, it is possible to have multiple base layers in the list.
 It is also possible to drag layers between the :guilabel:`Base Maps` folder and the :guilabel:`Overlays` folder.

 The default base layer is Mapquest OpenStreetMap.
 Having no base layer (:guilabel:`None`) for the :guilabel:`Map Window` is also an option.
 As with the :guilabel:`Overlays` list, you can :ref:`geoexplorer.using.add` to the :guilabel:`Base Maps` folder by clicking :guilabel:`Add layers` |addlayer2| on the :ref:`geoexplorer.workspace.layerstoolbar`.